jhpyle/docassemble/_docs/functions.md

 The `include_docx_template()` function also accepts optional keyword parameters.
-These values become variables that you can use in [Jinja2] inside the .docx file you are including.
+These values become variables that you can use in [Jinja2] inside the DOCX file you are including.
 This can be useful if you have a "sub-document" that you want to include multiple times, but you want to use different variable values each time you include the "sub-document."